nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 To create a new snippet, select **Tools | New Snippet...** Sublime Text will present you with an skeleton for it.

-Snippets can be stored under any package's folder, but for keeping it simple while you're learning, you can save them to your ``Packages/User`` folder.
+Snippets can be stored under any package's folder, but to keep it simple while you're learning, you can save them to your ``Packages/User`` folder.

 Snippets File Format